truenas/documentation/content/CORE/CORETutorials/Sharing/SMB/SMBShare.md

 MacOS clients use mDNS to discover the presence of SMB servers on the network.
 The mDNS server (avahi) is enabled by default on TrueNAS.

-Windows clients use [WS-Discovery](https://docs.oasis-open.org/ws-dd/ns/discovery/2009/01) to discover the presence of SMB servers, but depending on the version of the Windows client, network discovery can be disabled by default.
+Windows clients use [WS-Discovery](https://docs.oasis-open.org/ws-dd/ns/discovery/2009/01) to discover the presence of SMB servers.
+Check the version of the Windows client.
+In some versions of the Windows client, the default settings disable network discovery.

-Discoverability through broadcast protocols is a convenience feature and not required to access a SMB server.
+Discoverability through broadcast protocols is a convenience feature.
+It is not required to access a SMB server.
 {{< /hint >}}

 ## First Steps

 ### Create a Dataset

-It is recommended you create a new dataset and set the **Share Type** to **SMB** for the new SMB share.
+For the new SMB share, the recommendation is to create a new dataset and set the **Share Type** to **SMB**.

 Create the ZFS dataset with these settings: